paigeruten/buskatoon/README.md

 * Show your current location
 * Better browser compatibility?
 * Use webpack or something instead of loading JS libraries from various CDNs?
+* Don't filter out buses that haven't reported in a while.
+Show them as greyed-out markers or something.
+(Rule of thumb: don't hide any information that VehiclePositions.pb gives)